 Preheat the oven to 375F, and set aside a medium baking/casserole dish.

-In a small bowl, combine the quick oats, flower, ginger, cinnamon and brown sugar.
+In a small bowl, combine the quick oats, flour, ginger, cinnamon and brown sugar.
 Using your hands mix in the cold butter so that the mixture resembles coarse bread crumbs.
 Add in the pecans.
 You will reserve the 1/4 C turbinado sugar for later.

 In another small bowl, mix together all the ingredients for the apple mixture.
 Let the apples sit in this marinade for 10 - 15 minutes.
 You will start to see some juices forming!